rnietoe/Training/docs/AWS/03-Network.md

 An interactive IP address and CIDR range visualizer [here](https://cidr.xyz/)

+192.168 is the network and 0.1 is the host

+DHCP (Dynamic Host Configuration Protocol) will be used to provide dynamic addresses where required within the VPC

 * **`AWS VPC`** (Virtual Private Cloud) is like a logical datacenter in AWS.
 A VPC is an isolated portion of the AWS cloud dedicated to a single AWS account where you can launch AWS resources.
 You define a VPC’s IP address space from ranges you select (10.0.0.0/16).
 * **Subnets** are segments of a VPC’s IP address range where you can place groups of isolated resources (10.0.1.0/24).
     * 1 subnet = 1 AZ
-    * each default subnet is a public subnet.
-Each instance that you launch into a default subnet has a private IPv4 address and a public IPv4 address
+    * each default subnet is a public subnet (DMZ).
+Each instance that you launch into a default subnet has a public IPv4 address and a private IPv4 address
     * each nondefault subnet has a private IPv4 address, but no public IPv4 address
+    * a public subnet within a VPC is one that has at least one route in its routing table that uses an Internet Gateway (IGW).
     * You can enable internet access for an instance launched into a nondefault subnet by attaching an internet gateway to its nondefault VPC and associating an Elastic IP address with the instance.
-    * a public subnet within a VPC is one that has at least one route in its routing table that uses an Internet Gateway (IGW).
+        * EIP (**Elastic IP**) are public IP addresses from the VPC
+        * EIP are permnently allocated to you account untill released
+        * EIP has a price, so the account is charged untill release
+        * ENIs consume EIPs
+        * EIPs can be moved between instances in the same region
 * **Route tables** are a set of rules, called routes, that are used to determine where network traffic is directed.
 * **Internet Gateway** allow communication between your VPC and the internet.
 An IG serves two purposes: to provide a target in your VPC route tables for internet-routable traffic, and to perform network address translation (NAT) for instances that have been assigned public IPv4 addresses
     * 1 VPC = 1 IG
 * **egress-only internet gateway** allows IPv6 based traffic within a VPC to access the internet, whilst denying any internet based resources to connection back into the VPC.
-* **VPG** (Virtual Private Gateway) is the VPN concentrator of the Site-to-Site VPN connection on the Amazon side.
+* **VPG** (Virtual Private Gateway) is the VPN concentrator on the Amazon side of the Site-to-Site VPN connection.
-* **customer gateway** is a resource that is installed on the customer side and provides a customer gateway inside a VPC.
+* **CWG** (customer GateWay) is a resource that is installed on the customer side of the Site-to-Site VPN connection.
 * **VPC peering** creates a connection between two VPCs using same or different accounts and regions.
-    * VPC peering only routes traffic between source and destination VPCs.
+    * No transitive: VPC peering only routes traffic between source and destination VPCs.
     * no transitive peering VPC-A <=> VPC-B <=> VPC-C ...
 VPC-A <> VPC-C
+    * owner role required
+    * RTs must be configured with the destination VPC and the origin (target) VPC peering.
-* **VPC Endpoints**: Enables private connectivity to services hosted in AWS, from within your VPC without using an Internet Gateway, VPN, Network Address Translation (NAT) devices, or firewall proxies.
+* **VPC Endpoints**: connections that enables **private** connectivity to services hosted in AWS, based on region and service name, from within your VPC without using an Internet Gateway, VPN, Network Address Translation (NAT) devices, or firewall proxies.
+    * Interface endpoints
+    * Gateway Load Balancer endpoints
+    * Gateway endpoints

 VPC pricing: